Interesting facts to know about Malaysia's 10th Prime Minister Anwar Ibrahim

 Anwar Ibrahim’s net worth is RM11.17 million

-Ahead of the 15th General Elections (GE15), he declared his assets of RM11.17 million.
+Ahead of the 15th General Elections (GE15), he declared his assets of RM11.17 million (approx. S$3.57 million).
 In a bid for political transparency, he encouraged other leaders to follow suit.

 Per his statutory declaration, his cash in the bank is RM828,000, with his properties and land declared at RM10.35 million.
 He was also earning RM21,755.69 monthly as the Port Dickson member of parliament.